-Amazon and Apple may be rival companies in many respects, but they are compatible when it comes to music.
-If you want to play music from the Apple Music subscription app or from songs stored on your Apple device, there are ways to do both.
-We’ll go over everything you need to know.
+While Amazon and Apple are competitors in the realm of television streaming services, they collaborate to let you listen to music across brand lines.
+If you want to play music from the Apple Music subscription app or songs stored on your Apple device, there are ways to do both.
+We’ll show you the steps you need to take to do so.

 This is a great option if you are a subscriber to Apple Music and you listen to music frequently, or if constantly connecting and disconnecting by Bluetooth isn’t a great option for you.
 Alexa has a skill just for these occasions, but you need to set it up.

-After downloading, go into your Alexa app and sign in with your Amazon password if necessary.
-If you see a notification that a new version of the app is available in the App Store, head to the app store and download it.
-If you see that Alexa needs to update itself, make sure it does so.
-Devices like Echos will generally update automatically as long as they’re connected to the internet, so switch on your Echo and make sure it’s connected.
-Finally, make sure your Apple Music account is current and working properly.
+When you’ve downloaded the app, you’ll have to sign in to your Amazon account to access Alexa’s options.
+You’ll typically receive a notification if there’s a new version of the app available, so be sure to keep an eye out for it.
+When you see an Alexa update, make sure you run it so you’ll get the optimal usage from your device.
+Devices like an Echo will generally update automatically as long as you have them connected to the internet, so switch on your Echo and make sure it’s connected.
+Finally, make sure your Apple Music account is current and working correctly.

 Step 3: You can now give Alexa specific music commands, like, “